High Performance Computing MSc, PgDip

-Dissertation projects may be either research-based or industry-based with an external organisation, with opportunities for placements in local companies.
+Dissertation projects may be either EPCC-based or undertaken with a collaborator e.g. with an external organisation, with some, competitive, opportunities for placements in local companies.

-Through our strong links with industry, we offer our students the opportunity to undertake their dissertation project with one of a wide range of local, national and even international companies.
+Through our strong links with both industry and academia, we offer our students the opportunity to undertake their dissertation project with one of a wide range of local, national and even international companies and academic partners.